ClarkeRemy/tokyo-rust-meetup-2023-12-12/README.markdown

 This type has one job, own a value on the heap.
 It holds a pointer to that value.

-Let's consider the signatures and behavor of functions we want.
+Let's consider the signatures and behavior of functions we want.
 - ```rust
   pub fn new(val: T) -> Self
   ```